Fallon Fox: Mixed martial arts career controversy

 The documentary Game Face provides an inside look into Fox's life during the beginning of her MMA controversy.

-In July 2022, the BBC apologised for interviewing Fox on the BBC Radio 4 Today programme.
-The BBC had been criticised for not informing listeners that Fox had taken pride in violence against women.
+In July 2022, the BBC interviewed Fox on BBC Radio 4's Today programme, but later apologized for the interview, which had been criticised for not informing listeners that Fox had taken pride in violence against supposedly transphobic competitors.
 A tweet from Fox in 2020 said: "For the record, I knocked two out.
-One woman’s skull was fractured, the other not.
+One woman's skull was fractured, the other not.
 And just so you know, I enjoyed it.
-See, I love smacking up TEFS (sic) in the cage who talk transphobic nonsense.
+See, I love smacking up TEFS [sic] in the cage who talk transphobic nonsense.
 It’s bliss!"
-In response to the BBC, Fox said: "It’s part of MMA culture to talk smack about opponents.
+In response to the BBC, Fox said: "It's part of MMA culture to talk smack about opponents.
 You see it all the time.
 Only when I do it people take issue with it."

 Personal life

-Fox was raised Christian but has since become an atheist.
+Fox was raised Christian, but has since become an atheist.